jessicahattig/ParksApi.Solution/Notes.md

     ```
 </details>

-7. Create file `Response.cs` in the `Auth` folder using the following git command and add the code below.
+7. Create file `Response.cs` in the `Auth` folder using the following Git command and add the code below.
     -`$ touch Response.cs`
 <details><summary><code>Auth/Response.cs</code></summary>